main navigation menu miga logo

 Our Strategy

-MIGA is codeveloping the World Bank Gender Strategy 2024-2030 with the International Finance Corporation (IFC) and the World Bank.
-The Gender Strategy, set to launch in 2024, aims to accelerate gender equality and outlines the support that the World Bank Group (WBG), including MIGA, will provide to clients for a sustainable, resilient, and inclusive future, in alignment with the WBG evolution roadmap.
+MIGA co-developed the World Bank Group Gender Strategy 2024-2030 with the International Finance Corporation (IFC) and the World Bank.
+The Gender Strategy aims to accelerate gender equality and outlines the support that the World Bank Group (WBG), including MIGA, will provide to clients for a sustainable, resilient, and inclusive future, in alignment with the WBG evolution roadmap.

 Objective